qgis/QGIS-Documentation/docs/training_manual/answers/answers.rst

 |moderate| *Inspecting the Results*
 ...............................................................................

-You may notice that some of the buildings in your :kbd:`new_solution` layer have been "sliced" by the :guilabel:`Intersect` tool.
+You may notice that some of the buildings in your :file:`new_solution` layer have been "sliced" by the :guilabel:`Intersection` tool.
 This shows that only part of the building - and therefore only part of the property - lies on suitable terrain.
-We can therefore sensibly eliminate those buildings from our dataset
+We can therefore sensibly eliminate those buildings from our dataset.

 :ref:`Back to text <backlink-complete-analysis-2>`